paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

   (A) the surviving spouse or former spouse is entitled to dependency and indemnity compensation under [section 1311(a) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1311/a&num=0&edition=prelim);

-  (B) except for subsection (c) of this section, the surviving spouse or former spouse is eligible for an annuity by reason of a participant in the Plan under subsection (a)(1) of [section 1448 of this title](./chapter-073-annuities-based-on-retired-or-retainer-pay.md#section-1448) or by reason of coverage under subsection (d) of such section; and
+  (B) except for subsection (c) of this section, the surviving spouse or former spouse is eligible for an annuity by reason of a participant in the Plan under subsection (a)(1) of [section 1448 of this title](./chapter-073-annuities-based-on-retired-or-retainer-pay.md#section-1448) or by reason of coverage under subsection (d) or (f) of such section; and

   (C) the eligibility of the surviving spouse or former spouse for an annuity as described in subparagraph (B) is affected by subsection (c) of this section.